Conte-Ecology/basinCharacteristics/fwsWetlands/README.md

 ## Notes

-- The range to run over is specified by state

-- There is an inconsistency in the VT Wetlands layers.
-While all of the other state boundary polygons are named by the full state name, the Vermont state outline is abbreviated.
-This is reflected in the default names list.
-File names should be checked when adding new states.
+- The states included specify the final ranger

-- The layers for Maryland (MD) and the District of Columbia (DC) overlap.
-DC is not included and only MD is used.
+- The layers for Maryland (MD) and the District of Columbia (DC) overlap in the FWS data, but not in the state boundary layer.
+DC is not included in "states" (only MD is used).
+In the state boundaries layer, "District of Columbia" must be specified if including Maryland.

 ## Possible Future Work
 - Classification definitions can be changed with relatively minimal effort.